 - Thomas M. Mancini, American politician, Candidate for Mayor of Seaside, California, 2004

-- Philomena Mancini, American Democrat politician, Alternate Delegate to Democratic National Convention from Colorado, 1940
+- Philomena Mancini, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Colorado, 1940

-- Maria Mancini, American Democrat politician, Delegate to Democratic National Convention from Democrats Abroad, 2000; Delegate to Democratic National Convention from California, 2004
+- Maria Mancini, American Democratic Party politician, Delegate to Democratic National Convention from Democrats Abroad, 2000; Delegate to Democratic National Convention from California, 2004

-- Joseph Mancini, American Democrat politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1960, 1964
+- Joseph Mancini, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1960, 1964

 - Elaine Mancini (b.
 1937), American Republican politician, Delegate to Republican National Convention from Ohio, 2004